-The ideal age for the use of functional appliances is between ages seven and eleven, when the cooperation level is the highest.
-However, functional appliances can be utilized as early as age 4, if the upper jaw is too narrow and is having a negative effect on the child’s breathing and speech.
-Arch Development (functional appliances) can also be used in adults to develop the arch to a more normal shape and size before applying the braces.
+Ideally, these functional appliances are used between ages 7 and 11, when the patient’s cooperation level is the highest.
+However, if the upper jaw is too narrow and is having a negative effect on breathing or speech, treatment can be started as early as 4 years old.
+They can also be used in adults to develop the arch to a more normal shape and size before orthodontic treatment.

-The use of functional appliances can reduce the time the child must wear fixed braces and also can reduce the need for the extraction of permanent teeth.
-Functional appliances develop the dental arches so that all the permanent teeth can erupt, which ensures an outstanding profile, broad smile and healthy jaw joints.
+Functional appliances can help reduce the time a child must wear fixed braces, as well as the need for the extraction of permanent teeth.
+They can also help develop the dental arches so that all the permanent teeth can erupt.
+This allows for an outstanding profile, broad smile and healthy jaw joints.

-Below is a list of some functional devices.
-Please click through to read more about each functional device and contact Rondeau & Associates for any questions and to schedule a consultation.
+Below is a list of some functional devices that we use.
+Please click through to read more about each functional device and contact Rondeau & Associates for any questions or to schedule a consultation.

-MARA™ (Mandibular Anterior Repositioning Appliance) is ideal for non-compliant patients with Class II skeletal malocclusions and deficient mandibles.
+The MARA™ (Mandibular Anterior Repositioning Appliance) is ideal for patients who have Class II skeletal malocclusions and deficient mandibles.

-The Anterior Sagittal is an upper removable orthodontic appliance that is used in the mixed or permanent dentition to correct anterior crossbites.
+The Anterior Sagittal is an upper, removable orthodontic appliance that is used to correct crossbites involving the front teeth.

-The Posterior Sagittal is a removable orthodontic appliance that can be used on the upper or lower arches primarily to distalize the molars.
+The Posterior Sagittal is a removable orthodontic appliance that’s used primarily to move the molars backwards and can be used on the upper or lower arches.

-The new Tandem™ appliance is ideal for Class III skeletal patients in mixed dentition who have retrognathic maxillas and normal mandibles.
+The new Tandem™ appliance is ideal for Class III skeletal patients who have normal mandibles and maxillas that are set back.

-The Rick-A-Nator is a fixed functional appliance consisting of an incisal ramp located lingual to the maxillary anteriors, connected to the maxillary first molar bands via two connector wires.
+The Rick-A-Nator, a fixed functional appliance, consists of an incisal ramp that’s connected to the maxillary first molar bands via two connector wires.

-The Schwarz Appliance is a transverse maxillary or mandibular expansion appliance, which is used mainly in deciduous dentition or mixed dentition to widen the maxillary or mandibular arches.
+The Schwarz Appliance is a transverse maxillary or mandibular expansion appliance, which is used mainly in older teens and adults to widen the maxillary or mandibular arches.

-The Hyrax is one of the most popular fixed arch expansion appliances for mixed and permanent dentition.
+The Hyrax is one of the most popular fixed arch expansion appliances for older teens and adults.